 Located just north of Springfield, Holyoke (above) was one of the first planned industrial communities in America.
-The town drew power for her textile industry and 25 paper mills from canals and a falls of the Connecticut River.
+The town drew power for her textile industry and 25 paper mills from the falls of the Connecticut River.
 That year the town's population topped 60,000, the vast majority of them first generation Irish Catholic emigrants.
-And in 1920 first term state Representative, Democrat James Sweeney had sent out an aggressive campaign mailing to his constituents.
+And in 1920 first term state Representative Democrat James Sweeney had sent out an aggressive campaign mailing to his constituents.

 Most of it was pretty standard propaganda.
 “After serving you honorably and faithfully for the past year”, wrote Representative Sweeny, “I am a candidate for re-election, and seek your consideration at the polls Tuesday, November 2”.
 Sweeney went on to take credit for getting state money for a new bridge across the Connecticut River, and for supporting aid for expectant mothers.
 But then, in bold black type, he turned to “Chamberlain's Sex-Hyiegne and Birth Control” bill.

 The proposed law's namesake was Republican State Senator George Dudly Chamberlain.
 He was, by all accounts, the kind of a man who gave politicians a good name.
 An accountant, in his spare time he had created a “playground association” in his home town of Springfield, obtaining and constructing safe places for all of Springfield's children to play.
 He volunteered untold hours at the Boy's Club and the Young Men's Christian Association.
 He was a deacon of the Episcopal Church.
 He had recently gotten into politics because he wanted to improve education statewide, and was pushing for free kindergarten classes for all children..
 But in the eyes of many Catholic voters, all of those marvelous things were marks against George Chamberlain.